fredricknyamweya-del/phase-4-python-summative-lab2/README.md

 Overview:

 TaskMate is a simple command-line project management tool built in Python.
-It allows admins to manage users, projects, and tasks with clear object-oriented design and JSON persistence**.
+It allows admins to manage users, projects, and tasks with clear object-oriented design and JSON persistence.

 Features: